To obtain a residential parking permit, every year an applicant must provide the following:

 A member of the Armed Forces (Applicant must provide Armed Forces Identification card, with proof of residency and a current vehicle registration.)

-Sufficient notarized documentation to certify exclusive use of a vehicle not registered in applicant’s name.
+Sufficient notarized documentation to certify the exclusive use of a vehicle not registered in applicant’s name.
 (Applicant must provide proof of residency and current vehicle registration.)

 Dual residency (See provisions below.)